Jewish family’s adopted son accused of scrawling Hitler slur on Chabad preschool

 On Wednesday, detectives arresting Dami on a separate warrant found several credit cards and checks that were stolen from the preschool, according to CNBC.
 In court the following day, Dami was not allowed to post bond for two of his charges, which are both first-degree felonies.

-Police said the State Attorney’s Office could increase Dami’s charges because what happened could potentially be considered a hate crime.
+Police said the State Attorney’s Office could increase Dami’s charges because the incident could potentially be treated as a hate crime.